psu13/mutable-hakyll/posts/measurement.md

 center of the theory remains: what does the formalism actually tell us about the world?
 Why is it that there are clearly pieces that are missing or that in any case we seem not to be able to directly observe?
 And why can't we seem to figure out what those pieces are?

+If forced to take a stance I would probably say that I find the first and sixth ideas the most attractive.
+There is more going on here than we currently understand, and hopefully at some point more understanding will clear up the puzzle.

 ### Things I Left Out, Lies I Told